 Graduate PLUS Loan

 Graduate students may borrow under the Graduate PLUS Loan Program.
 PLUS loan limits equal the student’s cost of attendance minus other financial aid with no aggregate loan limits.
-The interest rate for PLUS loan borrowers is fixed 7.9% APR.
+The interest rate for PLUS loan borrowers is fixed 7.21% (effective 7/1/2014).
 Repayment begins within 60 days of when the loan is disbursed but deferment options are available.

 Alternative Loan Programs

 For information on alternative loan programs, go to our CGPS Loans page, section titled “Alternative Loans.”

 All eligible veterans attending Franklin Pierce University should contact their center counselor regarding eligibility for Veterans Administration or other benefits. www.va.gov